olifre/dockerhub2oci/README.md

 ## Known Issues

-* No handling of whiteout files
+* No handling of opaque whiteout files (explicit whiteouts are handled)
 * Untested with registries other than DockerHub
+* Limited parameter handling
-* No parameter and error handling
+* No error handling
 * No documentation
 * Does not extract content of `/dev/`.